 She: Does music ever make you do BAD THINGS?

-Us: We don’t do things that we consider “bad.”
+Us: We don’t ever do things that we consider “bad.”
 Listening to and making music makes us happier than almost anything…except for engaging in deep play and elevated learning with ImmunoMouse — aka Baby Mouse: BM.

 She: Now you’re messing with me.